 Moses Moves On

 Do you realize that God’s blessings are conditional?
 Just as there are consequences for disobedience, there are wonderful benefits that come with obedience.
-If we love Him, we will want to obey Him.
-But, in order to obey Him, we must first know what He wants us to do.
+If we love God, we will want to obey Him.
+But, to obey Him, we must first know what He wants us to do.